red-gate/SocV5UserSessions/README.md

 `last_name`  | <doesn't exist> | Smith

 ###### Instructions
-1. Start with a new database, see Repository & Database Setup for linking the database.
+1.Create a branch from `master` called `split-name`.
-- Create a branch from `master` called `split-name`.
+- Use the Database Setup instructions above but name it `talkr-split-name`
 - Solve the above problem, [or use this SQL](/examples/split-name.sql).
 - Use the migrations tab in SQL Source Control to create a migration script covering your change.
 - Commit your migration script.